 Every breast lift that Dr. Cohen performs is customized to meet the physical, emotional, and lifestyle needs of the individual.

-During your consultation for a breast lift in West Hollywood, he will spend a great amount of time thoroughly going over all aspects of the surgery to be sure that you understand all of your options.
+During your consultation for a breast lift in Beverly Hills, he will spend a great amount of time thoroughly going over all aspects of the surgery to be sure that you understand all of your options.
 He will carefully guide you in making the best choices for your desired outcome.

 Combining a breast lift with other treatments